Grants

 Grantees may request an additional $500 to support sharing their work with other educators and advocates at conferences, panels, or professional development events.

-Grantees may be invited to participate in an online discussion among current and past CRP grantees.
+Grantees may be invited to participate in an online discussion among current and past grantees.
 The purpose of the gathering would be to network and share ideas, information and resources.

 Submission: